LoopsCreativeStudio/Loops2dPanZoom/README.md

 "2D Pan/Zoom" in the Unreal editor viewport: zoom/offset the
 view to inspect a detail.

-**Description:** The tool drives the viewport's camera non-destructively to pan/zoom in place, similar to Maya's 2D Pan/Zoom.
-This keeps selection, gizmos, and Control Rig in sync with what's displayed, at the cost of introducing slight perspective distortion at large pan/zoom values (barely noticeable for moderate use).
+**Description:** Loops2DPanZoom drives the viewport's camera non-destructively to pan/zoom in place, similar to Maya's 2D Pan/Zoom, keeping selection, gizmos, and Control Rig in sync (at the cost of slight perspective distortion at large values).
+It can also auto-lock the camera onto the selected Control Rig control and follow sequencer camera cuts.

 ## Installation